Osteoarthrosis, also known as osteoarthritis, is a non-inflammatory degenerative disease of articular cartilage. It is characterized by:

 PT Management of Osteoarthrosis:

-Here are some physiotherapy management strategies for osteoarthritis:
+The following are some physiotherapy techniques for managing osteoarthritis:

-- Assistive devices: Using assistive devices such as canes, walkers, and braces can help reduce joint stress and improve stability.
-A physiotherapist can help assess which assistive devices are appropriate for each patient.
+4. Assistive devices: Canes, walkers, and braces are examples of assistive technology that can help decrease joint stress and increase stability.
+A physical therapist can assist in determining which assistive technology is suitable for each patient.

 Exercises For Osteoarthrosis: